microsoft/go-crypto-openssl/README.md

 The `openssl` package is designed to be used as a drop-in replacement for the [boring](https://pkg.go.dev/crypto/internal/boring) package in order to facilitate integrating `openssl` inside a forked Go toolchain.

+## Disclaimer

+A program directly or indirectly using this package in FIPS mode can claim it is using a FIPS-certified cryptographic module -OpenSSL-, but it can't claim the program as a whole is FIPS certified without passing the certification process, nor claim it is FIPS compliant without ensuring all crypto APIs and workflows are implemented in a FIPS-compliant manner.

 ## Background

 FIPS 140-2 is a U.S. government computer security standard used to approve cryptographic modules.
 FIPS compliance may come up when working with U.S. government and other regulated industries.